 While all of the above can sound overwhelming, you can still manage a portfolio by yourself.
 It depends upon several factors, including your willingness to learn and how complicated your financial situation is.

 Are You Willing To Learn About Investing?

 There are many free and low-cost options to help you learn about investing.
 Resources like your local library can house the latest books for beginners and even free classes led by financial professionals.
-In addition, there are websites and educational resources from brokerage accounts that offer some comprehensive lessons to help you figure out how to start investing.
+In addition, there are websites and educational resources from brokerage accounts that offer some comprehensive lessons to help you understand investment terms and figure out how to start investing.